Sidra-Tul-Muntaha-Ghouri/SQL-Projects/README.md

 - **Dashed lines** connecting tables illustrate the relationships between them.
 For example, if the business table has a one-to-many relationship with other tables, this connection is depicted by dashed lines in the diagram.
 ## Workflow

-The project is comprised of two parts:
+The analysis is structured into two main parts, each serving a distinct purpose in understanding and extracting valuable insights from the Yelp dataset.
-  1. Data profiling & Understanding
+###  1. Data profiling & Understanding

+In this initial phase, the focus is on unraveling the composition and scale of the Yelp dataset.
+A series of questions guide the exploration, ranging from profiling the data by finding the total number of records for each table to uncovering the distribution of star ratings across various cities.
+The intent is to lay the groundwork for a comprehensive understanding of the dataset's fundamental characteristics.

-  2. Inferences and Analysis.
+###  2. Inferences and Analysis.

-In the first part, I  profiled the data and presented a low-level overview of the data For instance; the total number of records in each table, the null and the distinct values in the table, and the minimum, maximum & average values in the table.
-Also, the cities with the most reviews and the businesses with high star ratings etcetera.

-In the second part, I did a comparative analysis of the businesses with 2-3 star ratings to the businesses with 4-5 stars.
-I also inferred the similarities between the businesses that are open with the closed ones.
-I then analyzed it to ascertain the most popular business category.
+Building upon the insights gained from dataset profiling, the second part delves into more nuanced analyses.
+Specific questions guide the examination of factors such as the differences between businesses with 2-3 stars and those with 4-5 stars, the distinctions between open and closed businesses, and the identification of the most popular business categories.
+Each analysis is designed to extract actionable insights, fostering a deeper understanding of Yelp's rich dataset.

+This structured workflow ensures a systematic approach, allowing for a holistic exploration of the dataset and the generation of meaningful inferences that can inform decision-making processes.

  ## Part 1: Dataset Profiling and Understanding